 Farnsworth: With my last breath, I curse Zoidberg!

 - The Dying Declaration is a recognized hearsay exception, allowing someone's last words to be used against their killer in court in some instances.

 - The original source of the trope was a commonly-held belief in various cultures that dying and/or dead people were extremely close to the supernatural and, thus, their words were extremely powerful.
 This is evident in the mythologies and legends of numerous ancient civilizations (the ancient Greeks come to mind) and a dying foe was considered extremely dangerous (in some ways moreso than a healthy one) for his ability to call down curses on those who had killed him, particularly if the death was a result of foul play.

 - When Shaka of the Zulu was assassinated by his half brother Dingaan he told Dingaan that the white people, not he, would rule.

 - Dingaan did rule for twelve years though, and was overthrown by another half-brother (who admittedly had British backing) not directly conquered.
 That happened later.

-- Sarah Good was one of the victims of the Salem Witch Trials.
-Before she was hanged, Minister Nicholas Noyes gave her one last chance to confess.
-She replied "You are a liar.
+- There is a legend surrounding Sarah Good, one of the victims of the Salem Witch Trials: before she was hanged, Minister Nicholas Noyes gave her one last chance to confess.
+She replied, "You are a liar.
 I am no more a witch than you are a wizard, and if you take away my life, God will give you blood to drink."
 Years later, Noyes suffered from an internal hemorrhage and choked to death on his own blood.